-Services that are covered for you What you must pay when you get these services Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+What you must pay when you get these services Services that are covered for you Dental services You pay 20% of the cost for Medicare-covered services.
+In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-You pay 20% of the cost for Medicare-covered services.
-Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+In addition, we cover: Depression screening There is no coinsurance, copayment, or deductible We cover one screening for depression per year.
+The screening for an annual depression must be done in a primary care setting that can provide follow-up screening visit. treatment and/or referrals.
+Diabetes screening There is no coinsurance, copayment, or deductible We cover this screening (includes fasting glucose tests) if you for the Medicare covered have any of the following risk factors: high blood pressure diabetes screening tests. (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.